Students need the summer to rest and relax.

 Clutter is the enemy, and you are the only one who can fight the battle between what stays and what goes in your old room.
 Perhaps some of those programs, pictures, and knickknacks that once seemed so precious to you have lost a little luster.
 Time to trash things now.

 When was the last family vacation that you took with your parents and siblings?
-With the pandemic curtailing travel, that trip might be even more meaningful than you realized then!
-Why not create a photo book or calendar for 2023 with pics that are living on your phone?
+Why not create a photo book or calendar for 2024 or 2025 with pics that are living on your phone?

 If you want to save the project for the holidays or an upcoming birthday, you will be way ahead with this project in the bank.